 Where to Stay on Central Coast?

-The Central Coast covers quite a large area so there are plenty of accommodation options available to you.
-But here are a few of my personal favourites.
+The Central Coast covers quite a large area, so there are plenty of accommodation options available to you.
+But here are a few of my personal favorites.

 The Crowne Plaza Terrigal is a great place to base yourself for your Central Coast trip.
 Here you’ll find an amazing beer garden that overlooks the beach, with acoustic music from Thursday to Sunday.
 It’s the perfect place to sit and watch the sun set over Terrigal Beach.

-If you are travelling with your family then I highly recommend booking yourself accommodation at Ocean Beach Caravan Park.
+If you are travelling with your family, I highly recommend booking accommodation at Ocean Beach Caravan Park.
 Here they have a range of options and facilities to accommodate the whole family, with a great pool area.
 It is also conveniently situated right across the road from Umina Beach!

 PIN FOR LATER!

-If you have any other prepositions for this One Day on Central Coast Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day on Central Coast Itinerary feel free to share it in the comments below!